OPM (band): History

-OPM released their 4th EP entitled "The Minge Dynasty" in August 2015 as well as announcing a European tour for 2015.
+OPM released their fourth EP entitled The Minge Dynasty in August 2015 as well as announcing a European tour for 2015.
 The EP features a new single called "Millionaire Like Me".
 Big B returns to feature on the EP, produced by Ras MG.
 They also re-released Menace to Sobriety in September 2015 for the 15th anniversary of the release of their debut album.
-The re-release featured one bonus track called "Feel The Pain", which was one of the band's first songs recorded in 1999 with the original lineup (John E., Matthew and Geoff).
+The re-release featured one bonus track called "Feel The Pain", which was one of the band's first songs recorded in 1999 with the original lineup (Necro, Meschery and Turney).